frank038/wbar-menu/README.md

 Requirements:
 - python3
 - gtk4 python bindings
-- wlrctl (needed to open and close; an internal method is alse present, but it is retarded in opening/show)
+- wlrctl (needed to open and close; an internal method is alse present, but it has some lag in opening/show)
 - wayland